silogen/docs/docs/platform-overview.md

 **Accelerated AI delivery**<br>
 AMD Enterprise AI platform streamlines the setup of AI resources and automates dependency management.
 By enabling reuse of AI assets and prebuilt templates, teams can move faster from experimentation to production—shortening time-to-value.
-AMD Enterprise AI platform streamlines the setup of AI resources and automates dependency management.
-By enabling reuse of AI assets and prebuilt templates, teams can move faster from experimentation to production—shortening time-to-value.

 **AI-native workload orchestration**<br>
 Unlike traditional schedulers, the platform is optimized for AI.
 It intelligently prioritizes jobs, dynamically allocates resources, and ensures consistent performance, maximizing the utilization of compute infrastructure.

 With AMD Enterprise AI platform enterprises reduce complexity, accelerate AI deployment, and maximize ROI—turning AI from a cost center into a strategic advantage.
-With AMD Enterprise AI platform enterprises reduce complexity, accelerate AI deployment, and maximize ROI—turning AI from a cost center into a strategic advantage.

 ## Key components of the platform

-The AMD Enterprise AI platform is designed to provide a solid end-to-end model development, evaluation, and inference experience optimized for AMD DC GPUs.
 The AMD Enterprise AI platform is designed to provide a solid end-to-end model development, evaluation, and inference experience optimized for AMD DC GPUs.

 ![A diagram of the platform architecture divided into user portal and compute plane.](./media/platform-components.png)